ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/indexes/querying/faceted-search.markdown

 ### Stale results

-The faceted search does not take into account a stealeness of an index.
+The faceted search does not take into account a staleness of an index.
 You can't wait for non stale results by customizing your query with one of `WaitForNonStaleResultsXXX` method.

 ## Related articles